Professional Diversity Network Inc. (IPDN) EPS growth this year is 85.20%: Get Prepared for Trading Lift Off

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-Let’s gauge the efficiency of the firm, which has a total of 38 employees.
+While finding the extent of efficiency of the company that is accounted for 38 employees.
 It has generated 100,504 per worker during the last fiscal year.
 Meanwhile, its income per employee was -55,843.
 The stock had 6.54 Receivables turnover and 0.85 Total Asset turnover.
 For the Profitability, stocks gross margin was +65.38, operating margin was -59.62 and Pretax Margin of -59.09.

 Professional Diversity Network Inc. (IPDN) Ownership Facts and Figures

-Nothing is more important than checking the behaviour of major investors towards the stock of the Staffing & Employment Services industry.
-Professional Diversity Network Inc.’s current insider ownership accounts for 55.23%, in contrast to 0.80% institutional ownership.
+Another important factor to analyze is how key investors are playing towards the stock of the Staffing & Employment Services industry.
+Professional Diversity Network Inc.’s current insider ownership accounts for 55.23%, in contrast to 0.90% institutional ownership.

 Professional Diversity Network Inc. (IPDN) Earnings and Revenue Records